-This vegan apple fritter recipe is the ultimate vegan dessert.
-Fresh dough and cinnamon apples, fried to perfection then covered with glaze sounds perfect to me!
+This vegan apple fritter recipe makes the ultimate vegan dessert.
+Fresh dough and cinnamon apples fried to perfection, then covered with glaze, sounds perfect to me!

 This post contains affiliate links (including Amazon Associates) and I earn from qualifying purchases.

 How to Make Vegan Apple Fritters

 Making apple fritters vegan is quite simple and doesn’t require any fancy ingredients or substitutions.